KenCab123/lab-express-crud-backend/README.md

 If a wrong datatype is entered, send an error, otherwise push the new data into the array

-Add a new folder called `v2` - In version 2, instead of sending JSON, you'll be sending your data embedded in some HTML.

-- inside of the `v2` folder make a new `controllers` folder
-  - inside of the `controllers` folder add `logsController.js`
-- in `app.js` set up the new controllers so that the route will be `/v2/logs`
-- write some logic to display the index data embedded in an unordered list of anchor tags linking to the show routes at `/v2/logs/:index`
-- write some logic to display the show data as an `h1` tag for the title, a `p` tag for the post, and additional styling for the other fields.
-Create a back button that takes users back to `/v2/logs`
-- This code likely is becoming rather tough to maintain.
-You can look into setting up a template engine like [ejs](https://ejs.co/) or creating a create-react-app front end and connecting it to the main API `/logs` not `/v2/logs` - **NOTE:** we'll learn how to connect a create-react-app in a later lesson.

 ## Part 3

 Do not start Part 3 until your show and create routes pass all its tests.
 If you are stuck, be sure to ask for help.